 Warm and Delicious Risotto

-Chilly fall weather calls for warm and rich comfort foods.
+Chilly weather calls for warm and rich comfort foods.
 This risotto is the perfect flavor to ring in the rain and falling leaves!

 Risotto is a traditional Italian rice dish made from a short-grained, starchy variety of rice called Arborio rice A properly cooked risotto should form a soft, creamy mound on a dinner plate.
 It shouldn’t run across the plate, nor should it be stiff or gluey.
 While not difficult, some essential tips will help you make restaurant-worthy risotto at home.